Lovegiver/ReactivePipeline/src/README.md.md

 Many objects we'll talk about are wrappers.
 It is important to understand how they interact with each others.

  1. `Operation` is *the corner stone of our model*.
 It is a `Functional Interface`.
 Each action, each method, each function, has to be an `Operation`.
 An `Operation` takes a *varargs* of `Flux`(es) as arguments and produces a `Flux`.
  2. `Task` wraps a single `Operation`.
 It is a class with some usefull properties and methods.
 It triggers `Operation` execution and inject the produced `Flux` into the next `Operation` to maintain the reactive behavior.
  3. `WorkGroup` is a wrapper for a set of `Task`s, but you won't use it directly.
 You will use it only if you decide to create your own `Optimizer`.
 If you rely on the default `Optimizer`, the `Pipeline` will create `WorkGroup`s for you.
 All you have to  understand about a `WorkGroup` is that it groups all `Task`s involved into the realization of a common final `Operation`.
  4. Finally, the `Pipeline` is a wrapper for a set of `Task`s (and also for one or more `WorkGroup`s as it will dispatch all the tasks in different workgroups).
+ 5. A last object to talk about is the

 **The global philosophy is :**